rounak-das2008/Ecell_Myportfolio/README.md

 *Bugs the webpage contains:
-I am still having a problem → In the Home page, the greetings and the ecell logo are colliding when viewing in smaller screen.
-But I am trying try to fix this problem
+I am still having a problem → In the Home page, the sign up and login buttons showing a glitch when screen size is smaller (i.e a size in between laptop screen size and mobile screen size).
+But I am trying try to fix this problem.
+*